harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 ### Step 2: Create an R2 Bucket

-1. Create an R2 bucket using the Cloudflare dashboard or using the [Wrangler CLI]().
+1. Create an R2 bucket using the Cloudflare dashboard or using the [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/).

+> NOTE: Use the format `firstname-lastname-bucket` (replace `firstname-lastname` with your first and last name, respectively) to name your R2 bucket.
+This will prevent conflicts when creating buckets with the same name.

 <details>
 <summary>Hint</summary>